wganderson/Blog-Webapp/README.md

 The use case diagram was primarily used for prototyping, functions such as 'notify creator/subscriber' were not implemented for example.

+Use Case Descriptions
+* Engage with post
+    * While browsing the blogs and content on the site the user should have the option to interact with the content in some way.
+This takes the form of like/react/share/comment/etc. The Creator of said post is notified based on their specific user settings, for example by default a post, the creator will be notified for a comment, but not for a like.

+* Create/Edit post
+    * This use case is probably the most important one for the creator user.
+It allows them to publish content on the site.
+This use case is the precursor to any change the creator makes to the content they have put on the site.
+These changes can take the form of deletion/creation/edit and more.
+This use case will be implemented in the form of a powerful user interface that will allow the user to make nearly any change they would want to make.

+* Update Blog Status
+    * This use case is more of a back-end kind of use case, however, it is something that has large implications on the project.
+The status is updated any time a user interacts with it or a creator makes a change or content update of some kind.
+A central function of this use case is to manage notifications, since many users may need to receive notifications depending on the kind of update being pushed.

+* Log in
+    * Standard in many kinds of modern web apps and websites.
+In order to do user-specific tasks, the user is required to log in.
+A creator is required to log in in order to perform any task on the site.
+A consumer is only required to log in when they want to interact with a post, subscribe, or do anything else that isn’t passively viewing content on the site.

+* Browse Drafts
+    * As part of our content creation tools, we want creators to be able to save their progress when working on content for the site.
+This use case allows a creator to access their saved work.
+Most of the time when a creator would utilize this feature it would end up going into the Create/Edit post-use case.
+However, a user may choose only to view their saved work, which is why it is classified as an extended relationship in the use case diagram.

 ### Component Diagram ###
 ![image](https://user-images.githubusercontent.com/114177995/226065482-9d817eb6-bb73-4d6e-ba64-0788c3c8ba17.png)